Marine life: Marine viruses

 Viruses are small infectious agents that do not have their own metabolism and can replicate only inside the living cells of other organisms.
 Viruses can infect all types of life forms, from animals and plants to microorganisms, including bacteria and archaea.
 The linear size of the average virus is about one one-hundredth that of the average bacterium.
 Most viruses cannot be seen with an optical microscope so electron microscopes are used instead.

 Viruses are found wherever there is life and have probably existed since living cells first evolved.
 The origin of viruses is unclear because they do not form fossils, so molecular techniques have been used to compare the DNA or RNA of viruses and are a useful means of investigating how they arise.

-Viruses are now recognised as ancient and as having origins that pre-date the divergence of life into the three domains.
+Viruses are now recognized as ancient and as having origins that pre-date the divergence of life into the three domains.
 But the origins of viruses in the evolutionary history of life are unclear: some may have evolved from plasmids—pieces of DNA that can move between cells—while others may have evolved from bacteria.
 In evolution, viruses are an important means of horizontal gene transfer, which increases genetic diversity.

 Opinions differ on whether viruses are a form of life or organic structures that interact with living organisms.
 They are considered by some to be a life form, because they carry genetic material, reproduce by creating multiple copies of themselves through self-assembly, and evolve through natural selection.
 However they lack key characteristics such as a cellular structure generally considered necessary to count as life.
 Because they possess some but not all such qualities, viruses have been described as replicators and as "organisms at the edge of life".